-As of 2012 (the most recent year for which global data are available), coal accounted for 44% of global carbon dioxide emissions, and according to data available from the International Energy Agency (IEA), coal is responsible for just over 45% of all energy-related emissions worldwide.
+According the U.S. EPA, fossil fuels are the leading source of global carbon dioxide emissions, and according to data available from the International Energy Agency (IEA), coal is responsible for just over 45% of all energy-related emissions worldwide.
 Coal is the most carbon-intensive fossil fuel, which means it emits more CO2 than an equivalent amount of oil, natural gas, or other fossilized hydrocarbon.
 According to the EIA's 2016 International Energy Outlook (IEO2016), coal became the leading source of world energy-related carbon dioxide emissions in 2006, and projections through 2040 indicate that it remains the leading source.
 Under the IEO2016 reference scenario, coal is expected to decline from 43% of all carbon dioxide emissions in 2012 to 28% in 2040.
 However, this would still represent an 18% increase in coal-related emissions between 2012 and 2040.
 All of this coal-based emissions growth in the reference scenario is in non-OECD countries, as you can see in the second chart below.

 As described previously, burning coal also releases other dangerous pollutants, including soot and fly ash, sulfur, nitrogen oxides, and mercury.
 There is no known technology that can eliminate all of these pollutants.
 Even if they could, there are environmental consequences of coal extraction and processing.
 That is why the term "clean coal" is controversial, and frankly speaking a misnomer - there is no such thing as "clean" coal, only coal plants whose CO2 emissions are reduced or eliminated.
 But that aside, coal resources are abundant, coal-fired power plants are extremely reliable, and coal is relatively cheap (ignoring externalities of course), though in the past 10 years or so natural gas has been replacing coal as the power generation fuel of choice because it is less expensive.

 Worldwide, efforts and projects are underway to mitigate the environmental impact of carbon combustion.
 Some of the technologies involved include scrubbers, selective catalytic reduction, fluidizer bed boilers, gasification, and carbon capture and sequestration (CSS).

 Technology to Mitigate Environmental Impacts of Coal